Convergence to Second-Order Stationarity for Constrained Non-Convex Optimization: Finding or Checking (Approximate) Second Order Stationarity is NP-Hard Even in the Presence of Linear Constraints

 The result of the above lemma directly implies the following theorem about the hardness of checking second order stationarity.

 \begin{theorem} For the co-positivity problem

-there is no algorithm which can check whether $\bx = 0$ is an $(\epsilon_g, \epsilon_H)$-second order stationary point in polynomial time in $(n,\frac{1}{\epsilon_H})$, unless P = NP. \end{theorem} \begin{proof} The result is an immediate consequence of Lemma~\ref{stable-min-equiv}. \end{proof}
+there is no algorithm which can check whether $\bd = 0$ is an $(\epsilon_g, \epsilon_H)$-second order stationary point in polynomial time in $(n,\frac{1}{\epsilon_H})$, unless P = NP. \end{theorem} \begin{proof} The resultt is an immediate consequence of Lemma~\ref{stable-min-equiv}. \end{proof}